 Sleepy Hollow, N.Y.

 Some Halloween-themed tours are more captivating than creepy, but cemeteries after dark?
 They’re certifiably spooky.
-It’s all about Murder and Mayhem on two-hour lantern tours (every Friday and Saturday night in October and through Thanksgiving weekend) of this burial ground made famous by the Washington Irving character Ichabod Crane.
-You’ll learn truly terrifying tales of nefarious plots by Sleepy Hollow residents who are now pushing up daisies.
-Learn about more spooky spots in Westchester, New York.
+Lantern-lit night tours happen every weekend September-November at the burial ground made famous by the Washington Irving character Ichabod Crane.
+Learn about more spooky spots in Westchester, N.Y.

 Eastern State Penitentiary

-Brave souls who are looking to be spooked can experience Terror Behind the Walls, six haunting attractions inside the crumbling cell blocks of this fortress-like penitentiary that once housed legendary criminals like mobster Al Capone.
-It’s visited by more than 60 paranormal investigators annually, but the Halloween mayhem (late September to early November) uses actors and special effects in attractions with names like Blood Yard, Lock Down and Infirmary to make you scream.
+Brave souls who are looking to be spooked can experience Halloween Nights, 15 haunting attractions inside the crumbling cell blocks of this fortress-like penitentiary that once housed legendary criminals like mobster Al Capone.
+It’s visited by more than 60 paranormal investigators annually, but the Halloween mayhem (Sept.
+24 through Nov.
+13) uses actors and special effects in attractions with names like Delirium, Machine Shop and The Crypt to make you scream.

 Darkness Falls Tour